KhiabanianLab/TuBA/README.md

 ## 2. Packages Required

-The following packages have been utilized in TuBA’s Code: data.table, plyr and igraph.
+The following packages have been utilized in TuBA’s R functions: data.table, plyr and igraph.

 They can be installed by using the following commands in R: